 On successful completion of the course students will be able to:

 1. Analyse and critically evaluate modern Australian contract law, including the transactional and policy frameworks within which it operates.

-3. Create persuasive legal and factual arguments relating to contract disputes, and form critical judgments about their likely resolution.
+3. Draft reasoned and supported legal and factual arguments relating to contract disputes, including critical judgments about their likely resolution.